 - Place outlet covers over unused plugs.

 - Keep a list of important phone numbers next to each phone in the house.
 Also, write down your loved one’s address and phone number in case he needs to summon help and can’t remember these details.

 Be on the lookout for changes in physical and mental health.
 Some of the behaviors displayed by people with Alzheimer’s can be managed with medication.
 Be sure the older person faithfully attends doctor’s appointments, especially if she’s contending with other health issues.
 Have her evaluated for hearing aids or mobility devices if you think these might be necessary.

 Those with Alzheimer’s are prone to pacing.
 If this is the case for your loved one, make sure she has sturdy shoes and eats a balanced diet so she has plenty of stamina for walking.

 Helping seniors grapple with an Alzheimer’s diagnosis takes time and patience.
 You probably won’t need to make all these changes at once, but you can periodically evaluate your situation and make adjustments accordingly.
 Getting the support you need and taking proactive steps to help your loved one cope will make things easier for both of you.

 While the care provided for a loved one is extremely important, caregivers must also keep your own mental health in mind.
-Take a look at our Guide to Self-Care and Stress-Management.
+Take a look at our guide on How to Create an Effective In-Home Care Plan.